tradingtechnologies/TT_Samples/TT_CORE_SDK/README.md

 # TT CORE SDK

 This is a public place for sample projects related to the TT CORE SDK.
 It includes the SDK header files in the interface folder.
 Libraries required to build the SDK are not included in this repo.
 Please see the TT CORE SDK online documentation for [Downloads](https://library.tradingtechnologies.com/tt-core-sdk/gs-developer-support.html#download-packages)
+Please note the TT CORE SDK will only run on a TT Hosted server machine.

 ## Samples Details
 HelloSDK - This is the most basic example which initializes the SDK and listens to the global updates.

+HelloSDK - This is a basic samples of a daemon application.

 PriceSubscription - This is a basic example which demonstrates how to make a price subscription and receive the price callback events.